ycui1984/DriveWorks/README.md

 ## Step4.
 After you have the project
 Click `Deploy` and `Test Deployments`

 ## Step5.
 Goto your google drive.
 The driveworks addon logo should show up at very right.

+# Demo Video
+See https://www.youtube.com/watch?v=MWWHMgO7vP8 as an example on how to manage Google files/folders in batch.